poppeteer/aboutme/aboutme.md

 21 , C-DID system , [it/its+](https://prns.cc/wooww)

-- . . . schizo faildyke w/ personality disorders
+- . . . schizo faildyke w/ a personality disorder

 ask me for my discord